The Gates of Hell

 To head off a potential environmental catastrophe, the Soviets set the hole alight, figuring it would stop burning within a few weeks.
 Decades later, and the fiery pit is still going strong.
 The Soviet drilling rig is believed to still be down there somewhere, on the other side of the “Gates of Hell.”

 Amazingly, despite the crater’s foreboding name and ever-present flames, people still trek into the desert to witness the site in all its blazing glory.
-The country’s government hopes it’ll become a tourist site, and the nearby desert has already become a popular place to wild camp.
+The nearby desert has become a popular place for wild camping.